TUOeQ/p8105_hw2_bl2789/Homework-2.md

     ##  $ sports_balls      : num  7.2 5.2 6 6 7.2 5.2 3.2 6.4 5.6 7.2 ...
     ##  $ homes_powered     : num  0 0 0 0 0 0 0 0 0 0 ...

+  - The number of the observations in the **Final precipitation** dataset is 24 and 3 variables and the key varibles are shown below.

   - **Final
     precipitation**